ShantanuWelling/FastChat/README.md

    - If you want to register, enter a unique name and your password
    - If you want to login, then enter your name and password
 4. After login-in, Select the user you want to send the message to
-5. Then you can type the message to sned
+5. Then you can type the message to send
 6. After each message you will the option to switch reciever or close the chat

 ## YET TO BE DONE